From DIY to Professional – All About Wedding Dress Dry Cleaning

 - Make sure your preservation allows for extra items such as a veil, purse, shoes or other keepsakes from your wedding day.

-The best time to have your gown cleaned is the day after your wedding.
+The while it is usually never too late to clean and preserve your wedding dress, the absolute best time to have your gown cleaned is the day after your wedding.
 The earlier you have your dress cleaned and preserved, the less of a chance stains will have to really set in.
 When ordering with us, most brides choose to pre-purchase their kit so they can quickly box it up and send it in to us the day after their wedding and before they’re whisked off on their honeymoon.

 We’ve successfully preserved gowns that are up to and over 100 years old and have over 3,000,000 brides across the country who have trusted our process and technology with their precious gowns.
 Even if you have a gown that has been sitting in your closet for over 10 years, it’s never too late to have your keepsake cleaned and preserved for future generations to enjoy.